SCOTCAT.COM

 Distribution:

 Brazil: São Francisco and upper Paraná River basins.
-Type locality: in flumine S. Francisci, Brazil.
+Type locality: In flumine S. Francisci, Brazil.

 Size: